 Paying off debt and loans requires dedication, determination and persistence.
-Here are a few smart tips on how to get out of debt fast.
+Following are a few smart tips on how to get rid of those debts fast.

 1. Stop using credit cards

 If you’re thinking about how to pay off debt in the fastest time possible, start with your credit card debt.
-Credit cards usually carry the biggest interest rates and that can make your balance balloon out of control.
+Credit cards usually carry the biggest interest rates — often 25% or more — and that can make your balance balloon out of control.

 “Unlike when you withdraw cash from your bank account via debit card, a cash advance via credit card generally costs you a steep cash-advance fee as well as a steep interest rate.
 In addition, interest charges start accumulating immediately, usually from the day you take out the loan.”